-Between 6 and 12 million children are infested with head lice in the US each year according to the CDC.
+According to the FDA 6 to 12 million children in the US are infested with head lice each year.

 Very often parents contract head lice from their children.